Keymaster65/copper2go/README.md

 COPPER was developed as an Orchestration Engine.
 For more that 10 years now, in 2021, many high performance systems are in production.
 The Online Configuration capability of this workflow engine is used seldom.
 To fill this gap, by using this feature as a main concept, copper2go was developed.
-By adding connectors, the development of Orchestration Services will become more effective for Java developers.
+By adding connectors, the development of Orchestration Services will become more efficient for Java developers.

 You can see copper2go as "Something as a Service", somewhere in the area of Paas and SaaS. copper2go containers can be run wherever you want.
 So the container may run